LizAinslie/LizAinslie/README.md

 - Nothing really, just grinding thru my work.

 **Stuff I'd like to learn:**
 - Rust.
-As many times as i have tried it, and even with all my experience in C and C++, I just can't seem to grasp Rust.
+As many times as I have tried it, and even with all my experience in C and C++, I just can't seem to grasp Rust.
 - Elixir.
-I know it's not all that useful but it's a language I treasure
+I know it's not all that useful to what I do but it's a language I treasure
 - Game development in general.
 I'd like to broaden my horizons and enable myself to express my own creativity in new ways, and game dev is one of these ways.
 - VST programming, I'm an audio junkie.
 - EFI programming, because I really enjoy low level systems dev.
 I already have plans to work on this at some point in the near future